 You have to start studying, not just books, but people.

 2. Research (i.e investigate, fact find, explore and analyse)

 Each new client brings a fresh set of challenges, and one of the biggest is learning all about them, their product, market and customers.

-As a copywriter you might decide to specialize in just one sector but in practice when starting out, or even as a seasoned pro, it’s more typical that you will work on subjects as diverse as adventure holidays all the way through to zippo lighters.
+As a copywriter you might decide to specialise in just one sector but in practice when starting out, or even as a seasoned pro, it’s more typical that you will work on subjects as diverse as adventure holidays all the way through to Zippo lighters.